 W.H.A.L.E.
-CHECK is part of our FDOT Traffic Safety Team’s Child Passenger Safety Seat awareness campaign.
+(We Have A Little Emergency) CHECK is part of our FDOT Community Traffic Safety Team’s Child Passenger Safety Seat awareness campaign.
 Our W.H.A.L.E.
-CHECK program has been going strong for over 15 years and is key to helping educate caregivers about the proper child safety seats.
+CHECK program has been going strong for 20 years and is key to helping educate caregivers about the proper child safety seats.

 The flyer also has safety tips that can help prevent injuries in the event of a motor vehicle crash.
 This is a special education and identification program for parents who have children in car seats.

 The two sided handout includes an informational label for parents to fill out and adhere to their child’s car seat.
 In many cases children are too young to identify themselves in the event of an automobile crash.
 This can help provide emergency and hospital care personnel with vital information about the child, including special medical conditions, parent or guardian names and contact info.